User Friendly: Suspension

 On 24 February 2022, Illiad announced that the website would be shut down soon, "at the end of this month.
 If not, it won't be much later than that."

-At approximately midnight PST on the evening of 28 February 2022, the website was shut down.
+At approximately midnight Pacific Time on the evening of 28 February 2022, the website was shut down.

 Reviews

 User Friendly has received mixed reviews over the years.

 In a 2008 review, Eric Burns of Websnark called it a "damned good comic strip", but felt it had several problems.
 Burns felt that the strip had not evolved in several years, saying "his strip is exactly the same today as it was in 1998... the same characters, the same humor, the same punchlines, the same punching bags as before."
 Burns said that characters learn no lessons, and that "[i]f Frazer uses copy and paste to put his characters in, he's been using the same clip art for the entire 21st century."
 Burns also criticised the stereotypical depiction of idiotic computer users as outdated.
 But fundamentally, Burns found the strip funny, saying anyone who had worked IT would likely find it funny, and even those who had not will find something in it amusing.
 Burns felt that some criticism of User Friendly came from seeing it as general webcomic, rather than one targeted at a specific audience of old-school IT geeks, and he considered that the targeted approach was a good business model.